 Present your pass at the Home and Studio Museum Shop for a place on the next available tour.

-Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year’s Day and the last week in January for preservation activities.
+Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year’s Day and the last two weeks in January for preservation activities.

 All holiday hours are subject to change without notice.